fahadfayyaz/Bizfile/README.md

 ## Task Constraints And How They Are Handled

-### reCAPTCHA
+### Access Risk Handling

-The Extracts search form can be protected by Google reCAPTCHA.
-During testing, BizFile also returned suspicious-attempt responses from backend endpoints when the session was risk-flagged.
+During testing, BizFile returned suspicious-attempt responses from backend endpoints when the session was risk-flagged.

 Current handling:

-- The scraper does not include an automated CAPTCHA solver.
-- It detects CAPTCHA, suspicious-activity, and security-check screens.
+- It detects suspicious-activity and security-check responses.
-- When `MANUAL_CHALLENGE_WAIT_MS` is set, visible challenges can be resolved manually in the open Chrome window before the scraper rechecks the page.
-- If no manual wait is configured, or the challenge remains after the wait, it stops the run, saves a screenshot, and returns a structured error instead of retrying aggressively.
+- It stops the run, saves a screenshot, and returns a structured error instead of retrying aggressively.
+- It keeps the automation UI-first and session-consistent to reduce unnecessary risk signals.

 Reasoning:

-This is a government portal, so the safer POC approach is graceful challenge detection and manual recovery rather than automated CAPTCHA solving or forced bypass.
+This is a government portal, so the safer POC approach is graceful risk detection and controlled failure rather than forced retries.

 ### Dynamic Rendering And SPA Behaviour